 Making a difference in sport and community for youth winter sports is a passion of Kim’s, which includes helping educate parents, athletes and clubs.
 She currently sits on the Executive Board for the United States of America Snowboard and Freeski Association as vice president and is also the chairman for the Strategic Planning Committee’s efforts.
 Kim is also the USASA series director for the third largest competition series in the country.
 Kim has worked closely with the USASA and Sam’s family to create the USASA Sam Jackenthal Award.

-Julie's 30 years of experience crosses academics, client and consulting services, strategic planning, non-profits and athletics, providing her diverse skills in her role as director of athlete career and education at U.S. Ski & Snowboard.
+Julie's 30 years of experience crosses academics, client and consulting services, strategic planning, non-profits and athletics, providing her diverse skills in her previous role as director of athlete career and education at U.S. Ski & Snowboard, and her current roles at the US Performance Academy and Aim Advising.
 She is a passionate advocate of student athletes, promoting whole athlete and character development, and encouraging positive school, sport and team cultures.

 Julie has a B.A. from Dartmouth College, where she played D1 lacrosse, and an M.A. from Middlebury College, where she studied English literature and writing.
 She co-founded Aptitude Academics and the Park Record Spelling Bee, served on the Park City Education Foundation, and coached Park City Lacrosse and Utah Mamaci.
 She loves skiing, biking, trail running, hiking, camping and playing in the mountains with her husband, three daughters and friends.